isaacdpierce/Beatscape/README.md

 ## Us

-The sound designs for Beatscape are done by the right honorable -- the very irreverent Michael Jaques of The Woodsman Sound Co.
+The sound designs for Beatscape are done by Michael Jaques of The Woodsman Sound Co.

-The web designs and code composition are done by the dishonorable and very irrelevant Isaac Pierce of The Lockstone Web Agency.
+The web designs and code composition are done by Isaac Pierce of The Lockstone Web Agency.